tobydriscoll/udmath305/src/_build/html/_sources/second_linear/free_oscillations.md

 x_h(t) = R e^{-Z\omega_0 t} \cos( \omega_d t + \theta),
 ```

 or an equivalent form.
 This solution is pseudoperiodic, combining oscillation at frequency $\omega_d < \omega_0$ inside an exponential decay envelope.
-This situation is called an {term}`underdamped oscillator`.
+This situation is called an {term}`underdamped` oscillator.

 ### Critically damped oscillator, $z=1$